appeler/search_names/README.rst

 We implement poor man's parallelization---scripts for splitting the corpus and merging the results back---along with multi-threading to quickly search through a large text corpus.
 We also provide the option to reduce the amount of searching by reducing the size of the text corpus by preprocessing it --- removing stop words etc.

+There are three scripts --- to be run sequentially --- for the purpose:

 Split text corpus into smaller chunks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^